All Episodes

 Clarence Thomas, Justice Thomas, on pages 42 to 46, gives a really necessary history lesson that everyone should read.

-I I I don't have time to read 42 to 46, and that's just those are just four pages of his ruling.
+I don't have time to read 42 to 46, and that's just those are just four pages of his ruling.

 Everybody who cares about how free men are kept free needs to read this ruling.

-It's about he documents how blacks were almost denied their right to keep and bear arms and thus subjected to less than full citizenship and left defenseless against those that sought to continue to control them even after the days of slavery.
+It's about it documents how blacks were almost denied their right to keep and bear arms and thus subjected to less than full citizenship and left defenseless against those that sought to continue to control them even after the days of slavery.

 It puts teeth into individual and human rights.